Sean Gelael: 2022: Adding victories

 In 2022 Gelael continued to race in the World Endurance Championship, switching teams to previous year's champions WRT to drive alongside Robin Frijns and René Rast.
 After starting the season with a strong second place at a rain-shortened race in Sebring, the Indonesian took his maiden win in the category at the 6 Hours of Spa-Francorchamps.
 Dramatic scenes would occur at the 24 Hours of Le Mans, as, having started from pole due to an impressive lap from Frijns, the team was forced to retire with hours to go after the Dutchman had made an error and collided with the barriers.
 The outfit was set back further in Monza, where a twelfth place following a radiator issue made them miss out on points for the second race in a row.
-At the penultimate race in Fuji, Gelael, Frijns and substitute teammate Laurens Vanthoor managed to win the race, having held off advances from the Nr.
+At the penultimate race in Fuji, Gelael, Frijns and substitute teammate Dries Vanthoor managed to win the race, having held off advances from the Nr.
 38 Jota car in the dying embers of the event.
 Another victory at the 8 Hours of Bahrain would not be enough to take the title, as the team lost out to Jota by 21 points.

 2023: GT3 debut

 At the start of 2023, Gelael teamed up with Valentino Rossi and three other drivers to compete in the Dubai 24 Hour event, driving a BMW M4 GT3 for WRT.
 The lineup experienced a positive weekend, completing a double-podium for the team by finishing third.

 For a third year running, the World Endurance Championship would be the main destination for the Indonesian, who, along with Robin Frijns, remained at Team WRT to be partnered by Ferdinand Habsburg.
+The season proved to be a disappointment, as the #31 crew finished fourth in the teams' standings with a suspension problem denying them from a Le Mans podium and an engine failure costing them victory at Monza.

+2024: Full GT3 season

+With the removal of LMP2 from the WEC, Gelael and WRT moved to the newly-formed LMGT3 class for the 2024 season.
+Alongside BMW factory driver Augusto Farfus and bronze-ranked Darren Leung, Gelael was able to take his first win in the category at Imola, before experiencing a hefty shunt caused by Earl Bamber on the Kemmel straight at Spa-Francorchamps from which the Indonesian escaped unharmed.
+Redemption came at the Le Mans 24 Hours, where the #31 turned out to be the only BMW entry to escape troubles, finishing second in class.

+2025: Move to United Autosports

+On 3 January 2025, United Autosports confirmed that Gelael and his former WRT teammate Darren Leung will join the team for the 2025 season.
+They are set to partner Marino Sato in the No. 95 McLaren 720S GT3 Evo.